IceHe/lib/java/cmd/java.md

 `-XX:HeapDumpPath=path`

-- Sets the path and file name for writing the heap dump provided by the heap profiler (HPROF) when the `-XX:+HeapDumpOnOutOfMemoryError` option is set.
+- Sets the **path and file name for writing the heap dump provided by the heap profiler (HPROF) when the `-XX:+HeapDumpOnOutOfMemoryError` option is set.**
     - By default, the file is created in the current working directory, and it’s named `java_pid<pid>.hprof` where `<pid>` is the identifier of the process that caused the error.
-The following example shows how to set the default file explicitly (%p represents the current process identifier):
+    - The following example shows how to set the default file explicitly (`%p` represents the current process identifier):
         - `-XX:HeapDumpPath=./java_pid%p.hprof`
-        - Oracle Solaris, Linux, and macOS: The following example shows how to set the heap dump file to /var/log/java/java_heapdump.hprof:
+        - Oracle Solaris, Linux, and macOS : The following example shows how to set the heap dump file to `/var/log/java/java_heapdump.hprof` :
             - `-XX:HeapDumpPath=/var/log/java/java_heapdump.hprof`

 `-XX:LogFile=path`

-Sets the path and file name to where log data is written.
-By default, the file is created in the current working directory, and it’s named hotspot.log.
+- Sets the **path and file name to where log data is written.**
+    - By default, the file is created in the current working directory, and it’s named hotspot.log.
-- Oracle Solaris, Linux, and macOS: The following example shows how to set the log file to /var/log/java/hotspot.log:
+- _Oracle Solaris, Linux, and macOS: The following example shows how to set the log file to `/var/log/java/hotspot.log` :_
-    - `-XX:LogFile=/var/log/java/hotspot.log`
+    - _`-XX:LogFile=/var/log/java/hotspot.log`_

 `-XX:+PrintClassHistogram`

-- Enables printing a class instance histogram after one of the following events:
+- Enables **printing a class instance histogram after one of the following events:**
-    - Oracle Solaris, Linux, and macOS: Control+Break
+    - Oracle Solaris, Linux, and macOS : `Control+Break`
-    - Windows: Control+C (SIGTERM)
+    - Windows : `Control+C (SIGTERM)`
 - By default, this option is disabled.
-- Setting this option is equivalent to running the jmap -histo command, or the jcmd pid GC.lass_histogram command, where pid is the current Java process identifier.
+- Setting this option is equivalent to running the jmap `-histo` command, or the `jcmd pid GC.lass_histogram` command, where pid is the current Java process identifier.

 `-XX:+PrintConcurrentLocks`

-- Enables printing of java.util.concurrent locks after one of the following events:
+- Enables **printing of `java.util.concurrent` locks after one of the following events:**
-    - Oracle Solaris, Linux, and macOS: Control+Break
+    - Oracle Solaris, Linux, and macOS :`Control+Break`
-    - Windows: Control+C (SIGTERM)
+    - Windows :`Control+C (SIGTERM)`
 - By default, this option is disabled.
-- Setting this option is equivalent to running the jstack -l command or thejcmd pid Thread.print -l command, where pid is the current Java process identifier.
+- Setting this option is equivalent to running the `jstack -l command` or `thejcmd pid Thread.print -l` command, where pid is the current Java process identifier.

 `-XX:+PrintFlagsRanges`

-Prints the range specified and allows automatic testing of the values.
-See Validate Java Virtual Machine Flag Arguments.
+- _Prints the range specified and allows automatic testing of the values._

-`-XX:+UnlockDiagnosticVMOptions`
+    - _See "Validate Java Virtual Machine Flag Arguments"._

+**`-XX:+UnlockDiagnosticVMOptions`**

-Unlocks the options intended for diagnosing the JVM.
-By default, this option is disabled and diagnostic options aren’t available.
+- **Unlocks the options intended for diagnosing the JVM.**
+    - By default, this option is disabled and diagnostic options aren’t available.

 #### Garbage Collection

+These java options **control how garbage collection (GC) is performed by the Java HotSpot VM.**

 ## Usage